 Reagan's Vice President George Bush, Sr. was easily voted into office after Reagan finished his two terms.
 Americans expected – and received – a continuation of the Reagan agenda under Bush.
 Big in this matter was the final collapse of the Soviet empire in 1989 and then the disintegration of the Soviet Union itself immediately thereafter (1989-1991).
 Bush was not responsible for this development (Reagan actually got the ball rolling on this development), but Bush certainly gave cautious leadership to America during those times of great change in the Russian world.

 The same held true for Communist China, which had actually been opening itself to Western (capitalist) ways, in a gradual process starting all the way back in Nixon's days, which picked up in Carter's days, and during the entire Reagan period had been advancing greatly in that agenda under China's leader Deng Xiaoping.
-But masses of Chinese students had supposed that the residue of Communism was about to experience the same fate as what was happening in Russia.
-But Deng was not willing to go that far — and crushed brutally the protest movement (1989).
-Bush voiced outrage over the event — then moved on to continue working with Deng and his reforms (coming under new Chinese leadership in the meantime, although the Chinese agenda remained unchanged).
+But masses of Chinese students had supposed that the residue of Chinese Communism was about to experience the same fate as what was happening in Russia.
+But Deng was not willing to go that far – and crushed brutally the huge protest movement staged at Tiananmen Square in Beijing (1989).
+Bush voiced outrage over the event – but then quickly moved on to continue working with Deng and his reforms (coming under new Chinese leadership in the meantime, although the Chinese agenda remained unchanged).

 Evangelical and "independent/non-denominational" Christianity however seemed to be growing – although again, not at the same rate as the decline of the old denominations.
 As a big factor in their success, evangelicals were utilizing the powers of television to reach much of their growing "congregations."
 But a great danger accompanied this new development: the personal lives of newly celebrity preachers became quite public ... and then very embarrassing when some of these preachers were discovered to have fallen before the temptations of money and sex.
 This certainly crippled some of the "televangelist" momentum, though not fully.
 Evangelical Christianity would continue to grow, however – though more cautiously, and more locally than nationally.